carlos-rodrigo/otto-ml/README.md

 and that's it!  😝

-...someone says 'ok, but how is supoust to use this structure in practice?' go to the Wiki to find out.
+...someone says "ok, but how is supposedly I will use this structure in practice?" go to the Wiki to find out.